Perineural cyst

 Imaging-wise, Tarlov cysts are best visualized on MRI.
 In a myelography, a delayed filling of contrast medium can occasionally be observed.
 Typically, Tarlov cysts are associated with signs of remodeling in the adjacent bone[^4].

-Tarlov Cyst T2 Sagittal MRI
+Tarlov cyst on sagittal T2 MRI

 Tarlov cyst on MRI

-Bilateral sacral perineural cysts
+Bilateral perineural cyst

-Bilateral sacral perineural cysts on axial MRI in a T2 sequence.
+Bilateral perineural cysts on axial T2-weighted MRI.

 Sacral perineural cyst